In

 🧭 Conclusion

 The EB-3 visa is among the most accessible routes to permanent residence in the United States for foreign workers of varying skill levels.
 Despite processing backlogs (especially for candidates from high-demand countries), it represents a steady route for you and your family members toward a Green Card in the United States.
-From PERM certification to filing Form I‑140 to either Adjustment of Status or Consular Processing, the procedure can be 1.5 to 6+ years depending on chargeability country.
+From PERM certification to filing Form I‑140 to either Adjustment of Status or Consular Processing, the procedure can be 1.5 to 6+ years, depending on the chargeability country.
 With employer sponsorship, clear documentation, and counsel under law, EB‑3 can lead an applicant to a permanent American future.

 Leave a Reply